 can be used on the web to display the indicated time zone and the user’s local time zone.

-By default, use US Eastern time (either EST for standard time or EDT for daylight savings time), the location of AOM headquarters.
+By default, use US Eastern time, the location of AOM headquarters.

 When specifying a time in a specific location outside AOM HQ, indicate the local time and include the UTC/GMT time difference.